Nearly three years ago the Australian government moved into content marketing with a commitment to:

 The output of this campaign is a number of established communities interested in Canberra events that can be targeted for future materials.
 The other important output is that Canberra now has a direction for its next 100 years as a confident and bold city.

-As Government 2.0 rolls out there are going to be many more example of content marketing at work.
+As Government 2.0 rolls out there are going to be many more examples of content marketing at work.
 The key is getting the strategy right to ensure that it succeeds.

 It’s about creating regular and engaging content that your stakeholders want to consume and even go searching for themselves.